KDigitalAi/Assessments/README.md

 ```

 This process:
-1. Reads all PDF and video embeddings from the database
+1. Reads all PDF embeddings from the database
 2. Generates 10 MCQ questions per source using OpenAI
 3. Creates assessment records linked to courses
 4. Stores questions in the database